-Before being approved by TSA to join the scheme, Retailers need to demonstrate they have arrangements in place that ensure all end-of-life tyres that consumers leave with the retailer will go to an environmentally sound use.
+Before being approved by TSA to join the scheme, Vehicle Dealerships (Retailers) need to demonstrate they have arrangements in place that ensure all end-of-life tyres that consumers leave with the Vehicle Dealership (Retailer) will go to an environmentally sound use.

 Claims about recycling end-of-life tyres

 Vehicle Dealerships (Retailers) who are Participants in the Scheme are in a position to substantiate any claims they make about dealing with end-of-life tyres responsibly, i.e. disposing of them so that they go to an environmentally sound use.